 The Constitution of Peru contains provisions on special social protection of children and adolescents (Article 4).
 The Civil Code, the Children and Young Persons Code, the General Law on Labour Inspection, and a Decree on the impacts of hazardous work and night work on health of teenagers also regulate working activities of children.
 The minimum age for admission to work has been established by the Children and Young Persons Code at 14 years, and for certain sectors, it is at 15-18 years of age.
 According to the Ministry of Labour, adolescents being 15-17 years of age may work in certain types of work and with the authorisation of regional labour authorities.
 Work considered as hazardous is prohibited for persons under 18 years of age.
-Moreover, the labour inspection service (SUNAFIL) has a specialised group of inspectors to address child labour and forced labour at workplaces.
+In 2020, a Ministerial Decree (N°018-2020-TR) was issued, creating a new procedure for issuing permits for adolescents to carry out certain types of work.
+Also, in 2020 two laws were adopted (No. 31047 and No. 31110) on domestic work and work in agriculture respectively, prohibiting recruitment of persons under 18 years of age in these two sectors (information provided by the Government of Peru).
+In 2017-2019, technical regulations (resolutions) were adopted regarding labour inspections related to child labour and the work of a specialised group of inspectors in the labour inspection service (SUNAFIL) to address child labour and forced labour at workplaces.
 Its work is coordinated with an Interinstitutional Group including representatives of the Ministry of Labour, the Ministry of Women and Vulnerable Groups, the Ministry of the Interior, the Ministry of Health, the Ministry of Agriculture, and the National Police, among others.
+In 2020, SUNAFIL concluded 478 inspection cases related to child labour.
+Out of these, 175 were in the wholesale and retail trade, 101 in hotels and restaurants, 52 in manufacturing, 49 in other services, and 28 in real estate.
+Moreover, in 2020, in those cases where the age of children engaged in child labour was recorded, 28 were under 14 years of age, i.e., below the minimum age of admission to work, four 14-15 years and 26 between 15 and 17 years (information provided by the Government of Peru).